chibicode/chibicode-2018/src/pages/posts/the-best-quotes-from-factfulness-by-hans-rostling/index.md

 ---
-title: "The best quotes from “Factfulness” by Hans Rostling, a book Bill Gates called “one of the best books I’ve read in a long time”"
+title: "The best quotes from “Factfulness” by Hans Rostling, the book Bill Gates called “one of the best books I’ve read in a long time”"
 date: '2018-04-15T12:06:26.680Z'
 draft: false
 image: ./cover.jpg